Egypt’s retired soccer star sentenced to 1 year in prison

-CAIRO (AP) — An Egyptian court has sentenced Mohamed Aboutrika, one of the country’s greatest all-time soccer players, to a year’s imprisonment for tax evasion.
+CAIRO (AP) — An Egyptian court sentenced Mohamed Aboutrika, one of the country’s greatest all-time soccer players, to a year in prison for tax evasion while also giving him the option to pay a fine of 20,000 Egyptian pounds, or $1,115, to have the sentence suspended.

-The court also gave the 40-year-old the option to pay a fine of 20,000 Egyptian pounds, or $1,115, to have his sentence suspended.
-The verdict can be appealed.
+The verdict, handed down on Monday by the Cairo misdemeanor court, was delivered in absentia.

-Aboutrika was sentenced in absentia; he has lived since his 2013 soccer retirement in Qatar, where he works as a sports analyst.
+Aboutrika, who has lived since his 2013 soccer retirement in exile in Qatar, where he works as a sports analyst for the beIN sports network, could not be reached for comment.

-Egypt froze Aboutrika’s assets in 2015 and placed him on a no-fly list in 2017 over allegations of links to the outlawed Muslim Brotherhood, labelled a terrorist organization.
+Under the law, the verdict can be appealed and if Aboutrika returns to Egypt, he would have to stand a new trial.

 Most Read Nation & World Stories